nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 ## Avoid shared fixture data

-Fixtures are data-sets that you use to test certain scenarios with your code.
+Fixtures are data-sets that you use to test scenarios with your code.

-A frequently used pattern is to define test fixture data at the top of a class and re-use it for the different cases.
-There are a few problems with this approach:
+An anti-pattern is to define test fixture data at the top of a class and re-use it across different cases.
+There are problems with this approach:

 * __Cross test pollution__
-  Using this pattern introduces the risk that someone forgets to initialise fixture data between tests.
+  A risk that fixture data is not re-initialised between tests.
 The action of one test can then affect another.
 * __Meaningless names__
-  Shared fixture data is often named with simple numeric suffixes to identify them.
+  Shared ixture data is often named with simple numeric suffixes to identify them.
 E.g. user1, user2, user3.
-  Numeric suffixes convey no meaning at all.
-We can presume some of the tests need multiple users, but there is no context about why we need more than one.
+Numeric suffixes convey no meaning.
+We can assume some of the tests need multiple users, but there is no context about why we need more than one.
-  Meaningless names are confusing when used within the test case
+  Meaningless names are confusing in tests.
 * __Noise__
   Shared fixture data is usually placed as boilerplate at the top of the test class.
   If you were reading such a test, you'd probably skip all of the initialisation code and come back to it after having read the test cases themselves.
 * __No explicit intent__
   As you read the test cases, you will need to go back to the shared data and keep in your head what user1 and user2 are being used for.
 How they are used is down to the test case.
 The lack of intent from the field definitions means the reader has to keep this context in their head.

-A better approach is to declare the fixture within the test.
+A better approach is to declare fixture data within the test.

 ## Create fixture data in factory methods

-If we’ve decided to avoid shared fixture data, then won’t we end up with lots of object creation code within our tests?
+If we decide to avoid shared fixture data, then could we end up with lots of object creation code within our tests?
 Yes, you can.
 This is ok if object creation can be done with clear intent in a one liner.
-But even using lombok builders, object creation can often span multiple lines which leads to needless boilerplate.
+But even using builders, object creation can span multiple lines of needless boilerplate.

-A very simple solution to this is to use simple factory methods at the bottom of the test class.
+A simple solution is to use factory methods within the test class.

 * __Less verbose__
   Exposing a method that only takes the argument that varies for the test case means all the default boilerplate is handled in one place, out of the way.